 The two most daunting obstacles in the clinical management of cancer are metastasis, or the spread of tumor cells from its origin to distant sites in the body, and resistance to chemotherapy and/or radiation, which are two primary means of treating the disease.
 Unfortunately, the molecular mechanisms that drive these central and elusive problems in oncology have remained poorly understood.

 Our laboratory is focused on understanding how cancer cells acquire metastatic and treatment resistant phenotypes.
-Recent evidence suggests that these two traits are acquired during tumorigenesis by antagonistic forces encountered as tumors grow and interact with their environment.
-Key among these selective pressures include inflammation, overcoming senescence and apoptosis, and barriers imposed by surrounding stroma.
+Recent evidence suggests that these traits are acquired during tumorigenesis by antagonistic forces encountered as tumors grow and interact with their environment.
+Key among these selective pressures include inflammation, immune responses, and barriers imposed by surrounding stroma.
 Because the biology of these selective pressures can overlap with molecular mechanisms involved in metastasis and treatment resistance, genetic alterations that occur as a response to these pressures may predispose tumors to acquire a metastatic and/or treatment-resistant phenotype.
+Accordingly, we have a particular focus on how tumor cells interact with the microenvironment (stromal cells, immune cells) and the consequences of these interactions.

 In order to better understand the basis for metastasis and treatment resistance, we utilize a multi-disciplinary approach towards both experimental and translational research goals.
 Hypothesis generation and testing relies on a systems biology paradigm that incorporates animal models, molecular biology, functional genomics, bioinformatics, and clinical correlation.
-Using these methods we and colleagues have identified gene expression signatures and signaling pathways that not only predict but also regulate cancer phenotypes such as aggressive organ-selective metastasis and resistance to DNA damaging agents (chemotherapy and radiation).
-Some of these signatures and pathways are expressed across multiple common human cancers including breast and brain cancer.
-Genes that regulate the expression or function of the signatures include microRNAs, interferon-related genes, and ubiquitin modifiers.
-Thus, gene signatures and the signaling pathways that control them point toward relevant biology that can be dissected and provide clinical tools for prognosis, prediction, and potential therapeutic targeting.
+Using these methods we and colleagues have identified gene programs and signaling pathways that not only predict but also regulate cancer phenotypes such as aggressive organ-selective metastasis, resistance to conventional therapies (chemotherapy and radiation), and resistance to immunotherapies.
+Some of these gene programs and pathways are expressed across multiple common human cancers including breast cancer, brain cancer, and melanoma, suggesting their disease relevance.

 Many rotation projects related to the research interests described are available.
 Please contact Dr. Minn to inquire.